Humans can't teleport or reside in multiple places at once — but the tiniest particles of matter can.

 These eerie quantum effects have traditionally been studied and observed only under the strictly controlled conditions of a physics lab.
 That is, until some scientists suggested that such weirdness also exists in wet and soggy biological systems.

-In recent years, this hypothesis has gained more and more support, with a new study detailed in the journal Science suggesting plants may rely on such physics to survive. [ The 9 Biggest Unsolved Mysteries in Physics ]
+In recent years, this hypothesis has gained more and more support: A research paper published in the June 21 issue of the journal Science suggests that plants may rely on such physics to survive.
+[The 9 Biggest Unsolved Mysteries in Physics]

 The most efficient path

-Plants are able to harvest as much as 95 percent of the sunlight they soak up, instantly converting this solar energy into chemical energy, in 1 million billionth of a second, in a process called photosynthesis.
+Plants are able to harvest as much as 95 percent of the sunlight they soak up, instantly converting this solar energy into chemical energy, in 1 millionth of a billionth of a second, in a process called photosynthesis.